 Breathe to Relax

-This app helps users develop breathing skills for relaxing and calming their minds and bodies.
+This app helps users develop breathing skills to relax and calm their minds and bodies.

 Life Armor